yuchunchien/DL_SeaLion/README.md

 a) Crop_test_image.ipynb: Crop original pictures as fixed-sized images.
 The default size of the cropped image is 416*416.

 b) bad_id.txt: Ids of the raw images which have problems.

+c) parse_files.ipynb: Generate localization ground truth for training with different options.
+Although locations of each sea lion in the raw images have been labeled with dots, the range of each sea lion was not defined.
+Since the range is essential for training object identification algorithms, we define several types of generating criteria for localization ground truth.